 A VERY CONVINCING ACT

 Can you believe that Nancy Crozier has only appeared in eight episodes of The Good Wife?
 The cunning lawyer is one of the first opponents Alicia faces in court, at the beginning of Season 1, yet she is also one of the most remarkable nemeses introduced by the show.
-Her strategy in court consists of faking ingenuity, putting on a naive act that misleads both judges and jury members, who think of her as an inexperienced, prudish young girl who’s fresh out of law school.
-In all truth, Nancy is one of the most ruthless lawyers in the show, and every time she appears we are torn between feelings of frustration and genuine admiration.
+Her strategy in court consists of faking ingenuity.
+Nancy puts on a naive act that misleads both judges and jury members, who think of her as an inexperienced, prudish young girl who’s fresh out of law school.
+In all truth, Nancy is one of the most ruthless lawyers in the show.
+Every time she appears, we are torn between feelings of frustration and genuine admiration.